sigstore/docs/content/en/cosign/system_config/registry_support.md

 COSIGN_EXPERIMENTAL=1 cosign verify --key cosign.pub user/demo
 ```

-Cosign defaults to using the public instance of rekor at [rekor.sigstore.dev](https://rekor.sigstore.dev).
+Cosign defaults to using the public instance of Rekor at [rekor.sigstore.dev](https://rekor.sigstore.dev).
-To configure the rekor server, use the -`rekor-url` flag
+To configure the Rekor server, use the -`rekor-url` flag

 ## Registry details